This quick cook mini roast is glazed with coriander and chutney and is perfect for mid-week dining

 To be sure you are buying farm assured quality meat look out for the Red Tractor logo on the packets in the supermarket.
 Both beef and lamb carrying the log can be traced back to the farm it came from, and carries assurance that standards covering hygiene, safety, environmental protection and animal welfare are all met.

-For more information about the scheme, and more ideas for a delicious mini roast visit Simply Beef & Lamb.
+For more information about the scheme, and more ideas for a delicious mini roast visit Simply Beef & Lamb, and if you have half a bunch of coriander leftover I’ve got lots of recipes using coriander here.

 - salt and pepper